ReneBA1999/capstone2/README.md

 #

 One interesting piece of code within this project.
-I'd say is getting the table within the javascript and making it responsive with smaller devices
-, ive also read its best practice to style these components using css.
+Id say is the table styles from my javascript, I was going to try to implement styles via javascript, but ive read its better practice to style these components using css.

  <p>
     <img src="images/interestPieceOfCodee.png" alt="interesting code" width="700">